 Here, the set of circumstances present in the previous prosecution together with the evidence submitted establish a situation different from that found in the prosecution of Patent 1,101,917.
 It may be there is a similarity in the concern that the Applicant's patents provide more than a 17 year period of protection for a single invention.
-However, after its above review, the Board is satisfied that no reissue of either of the Applicant's patents is permissible.
-The Board notes that in Section 47 of the Act the provisions for reissue of patents are designed to provide a new patent that contains an acceptable amended version of the original patent, but that reissue is not for the sole purpose of withdrawal of the original patent by surrender without replacing it with an acceptable amended version.
+However, after its above review, permissible.
+The Board notes that in Section 47 of the Act the provisions for reissue of patents are designed to provide a new patent that contains an acceptable amended version of the original patent, but that reissue is not for the sole purpose of withdrawal of the original patent by surrender without replacing it with as acceptable amended version.
 Section 47 reads: